Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 Now we note that the arguments used in the construction of the {\it Chow weight structures} in \cite{bws} and \cite{bzp} can be easily applied to $R$-motives (for any $\zop$-algebra $R$).

-\begin{pr} 1.
-There exists a bounded weight structure $\wchow$ for $\dmger$ (resp. for $\dmgmr$) whose heart equals $\chower$ (resp. $\chowr$; recall that we assume this subcategories of $\dmgmr$ to be strict).
+\begin{pr} \begin{enumerate} \item There exists a bounded weight structure $\wchow$ on $\dmger$ (resp. on $\dmgmr$) whose heart equals $\chower$ (resp. $\chowr$; recall that we assume these subcategories of $\dmgmr$ to be strict).
 These weight structures for $\dmger$ and $\dmgmr$ are compatible (i.e., the embedding $\dmger\to \dmgmr$ is weight-exact).